 LCA treat their speakers much better than other conferences, and this is a large part of why so many interesting people keep coming back.

-In the last few years the conference has run from Monday morning to either Friday evening.
+In the last few years the conference has run from Monday morning to Friday evening.

 In the programme the Monday and Tuesday are given over to Miniconfs which are themed streams covering things like Security, Kernel, Systems Administration and Open Hardware.

 You should really attend at least Monday though Friday.
 Many first timers make the mistake of skipping the Miniconfs and find they have missed out on half the conference.
-The whole week is filled with opportunities to make friends and learn interesting stuff, and there may also be lightning talks or ‘best of conference’ repeats on open day.
+The whole week is filled with opportunities to make friends and learn interesting stuff.

 To catch everything you should probably arrive during the day on Sunday and leave on Saturday.
 This gives you time to get settled in on Sunday night (and catch dinner with other people) and to stay out late on Friday night.